mattddowney/rubyxmacro/README.markdown

 Rubyxmacro allows you to automate mouse and keyboard movements on Linux with Ruby.
 It was created in order to test flash websites, but it could be used for many other purposes.

+The project is hosted on github at [http://github.com/mattddowney/rubyxmacro](http://github.com/mattddowney/rubyxmacro)

 ## Install

 Your system needs to have the Xtst library installed.